-What Are Backlinks And Why Do They Matter?
+What Are Backlinks in SEO And Why Do They Matter?

 Internal And External Backlinks and Their Importance For SEO

-External Backlinks are links outside of your domain, which point back to your own domain, essentially resulting in more web visits and helping to improve SEO.
+External Backlinks are links outside of your domain, which point back to your own domain.

-Earning external backlinks can be time-consuming, there is no ‘snap of the fingers’ technique to accumulate genuine external backlinks.
+Earning external backlinks can take a bit of time.
+Unfortunately, there is no ‘snap of the fingers’ technique to accumulate genuine external backlinks.
+You can however pay for them, however, Google frowns upon this practice, despite its effectiveness.

 They are valuable for SEO because they essentially represent a ‘vote of confidence’ from an external site, which helps Google confirm your own genuineness (if the link comes from another genuine source of course - more about this later), this means you have to reach out to a website who is happy to represent yours, for example, this could be a customer who had a good experience working with you.